 Contact us if you would like to discuss how to map wellbeing improvements to sustainable business performance and corporate social responsibility objectives, capturing the wider social return on your investment.

-Five ways to Wellbeing draws on an extensive study conducted between July 2006 and October 2008.
+Five ways to Wellbeing draws on an extensive two-year study.
 The UK government’s futures think-tank, Foresight, commissioned over 400 experts in psychology, psychiatry, neuroscience, education, and economics from across the world to review current knowledge on mental health and wellbeing.
-Towards the end of this process, Foresight commissioned the centre for wellbeing at New Economics Foundation to look at the evidence and identify the daily activities that will support people to live their lives in a happier way.
+Towards the end of this process, Foresight commissioned the New Economics Foundation to look at the evidence and identify the daily activities that will support people to live their lives in a happier way.
 The resulting actions were:

 Click on the image to view the details.